WesleyAbbey/WesleyAbbey.github.io/_posts/2015-10-07-welcome-to-jekyll.md

----
+--
 layout: post
-title:  "Welcome to Jekyll!
-This is an example post"
+title:  "Welcome to Wesley Abbey's webpage!"
 date:   2015-10-07 18:45:48
 permalink: "example"
 # published: false # uncomment this to hide the page